duerrfk/mainsfrequency/README.md

 GPS Device <-------------------------------1-pps signal---------------------------------------------------------
 ```

+As microcontroller, we use an ARDUINO DUE and its timer capture feature to precisely measure sine wave periods and the period of the reference 1-pps signal from GPS.

 # Pipeline for Processing Stream Data

 A stream of data is processed in a pipeline of filters using the popular UNIX pipe concept.